tedyoung/jackson-docs/docs/index.md

-# Welcome to Jackson: The JSON Processor
+# Welcome to Jackson: The Data Processor

-Jackson is a multi-purpose Java library for processing data in the [JSON](http://json.org) data format.
+Jackson is a multi-purpose Java library for processing data in many popular textual and binary formats, such as [JSON](http://json.org), XML, YAML, Avro, Protobuf, and more.
 Jackson aims to be the best possible combination of fast, correct, lightweight, and ergonomic for developers.

 ## Quick-Start